GitauHarrison/notes/deploy_to_heroku.md

 To make use of these third-party addons and add their functionality to your application, you will need to provide your credit card info even though you are on the free tier.
 So, add this information to your billing.
 You will not be charged while you are on the free tier.

-In your Heroku dashboard, among your installed addons, click on SearchBox Elasticsearch to find the URL associated with `SEARCHBOX_URL`.
+In your Heroku dashboard, among your installed addons, click on SearchBox Elasticsearch to find the URL associated with `SEARCHBOX_URL` variable.

 ![Addon List](images/addon_list.png)